Gordon Hayward Player Props: Hornets vs. Mavericks

-Gordon Hayward's Charlotte Hornets take the court versus the Dallas Mavericks at 8:30 PM ET on Friday.
+Gordon Hayward and the Charlotte Hornets match up versus the Dallas Mavericks at 1:00 PM ET on Sunday.

-With prop bets in place for Hayward, let's break down some stats and trends to assist you in making good selections.
+If you'd like to place a bet on Hayward's props, we dive into his available ones, providing some stats and trends, below.

 Gordon Hayward Prop Bets vs. the Mavericks